Superbox2147/Discord-Bot-LM-Interface-TLDR-version/README.md

 # Documentation

-Documentation can be found in the Wiki (Currently a WIP!)
-For now, please message superbox2147 on Discord for support
+Documentation can be found in the Wiki (Currently a WIP!(refer to the original repo)) For now, please message superbox2147 on Discord for support